 It would be impossible to write a book of readable length if you covered every one of these things, and these are but a handful.
 The trick, it seems, is to pick a few and explore those in detail, perhaps bringing in other related settings in less detail.
 It does, however, help to have an idea of how your societies function to gain a better idea of how your characters live.

 Religion in fantasy often plays a big part.
-I have a dedicated post on the subject which you can read by clicking here.
+I have a dedicated post on the subject which you can read here – Religion In Fantasy.

 The language used in a fantasy story also plays a big part and helps bring the world to life.
 This picture below always tickles me.